 If you are ill and/or need to quarantine, you should contact your instructors to make them aware of the situation and develop a plan to make up any missed work.
 Many instructors will have lecture capture recordings of the class sessions you missed.
 To help facilitate initial communication between students and instructors in the event of an illness, the college provides an Illness Reporting Form.
 To learn more, please visit the Reporting an Illness page.

-As per the message sent from the Provost to all students, the university has instituted a more flexible withdrawal policy: you can withdraw from a course at any time up through December 8, the last day of the classes; that withdrawal (or “W”) will not appear on your official transcript.
+As per the message sent from the Provost to all students, the university has instituted a more flexible withdrawal policy: you can withdraw from a course at any time up through the last day of the classes (December 8 for Fall 2020; April 21 for Winter 2021); that withdrawal (or “W”) will not appear on your official transcript.
 (As a reminder, your official transcript is the one that gets sent from the registrar to third parties outside of the university like prospective employers or graduate programs.
-If you drop a class after September 21, you will still receive a W on your unofficial transcript, the one that you and other University of Michigan units can access).
+If you drop a class after the third-week deadline--February 8 for Winter 2021--you will still receive a W on your unofficial transcript, the one that you and other University of Michigan units can access).

-However please note that the standard add deadline still applies: you have through Monday, September 21 (i.e., the first three weeks of the term) to add classes via Wolverine Access.
+However please note that the standard add deadline still applies: you have through the first three weeks of the term (February 8 in Winter 2021) to add classes via Wolverine Access.
 As usual, if you are adding a course after the start of the semester, it is important to contact the instructor to find out what material you’ve missed and how/if you’ll be able to make it up.

 While we realize you will be navigating many challenges with different course formats and that remote learning brings up new concerns regarding academic integrity.
 It is important to review LSA Community Standards of Academic Integrity and approach your coursework with integrity, regardless of whether it is online or in-person.
 Be sure to communicate with your instructors if you are unsure about coursework expectations or if you encounter any issues.